lew64-cam/personal-crm/README.md

 3. **Set up Supabase**:
    - Create a new project at [supabase.com](https://supabase.com)
    - Go to Project Settings > API to get your project URL and anon key
-   - Go to Project Settings > Database > Connection string to get your database connection string

 4. **Configure environment variables**: